Julesy1x8/js201/labs/03_dashboard/02 - requests and promises/promises.md

     ```

 4. In the same sandbox project, use `Promise.all()` to make two requests, and then log their results to the console.

+    ```js
+    // Copy your JavaScript here
+    ```

+5. Write a function that recieves a button element as an argument.
+The function should return a promise that resolves when the button is pressed.
+Once it resolves, it should log a message to the console.

+    ```js
+    // Copy your JavaScript here
+    ```

+6. Modify the function so that it doesn't resolve only once, but as many times as the button is pressed.

+    ```js
+    // Copy your JavaScript here
+    ```